 At Lightning Fight Centres we offer specialised fitness and self defense training classes but we also specialise in training amateur and professional fighters in Boxing, Kickboxing and Muay Thai.
 We offer several stages for the beginner to progress through the levels in gaining competency at the higher levels.
 Fighters normally start in the general and circuit classes which will provide basic skills, conditioning and fitness suitable for competition.
 Lightning Fight Centres offer a graded system in all the arts to ensure standards are maintained which teaches the specific skills and techniques depending upon the discipline.
 Perfect for goal setting and assessing ones own abilities.

-For students wishing to compete in Boxing they would first need to train using the 6 Level Boxing Graded system which will provide all the basic skills along with a good general level of fitness.
-From here fighters would look at competing in the low level NFC competitions.
-Once they have had some experience with NFC and completed all 6 levels they would then look at competing in the amateur levels.
+For students wishing to compete in Boxing they would first need to train in the general classes for some time to gain some competency which will provide all the basic skills along with a good general level of fitness.
+From here fighters would look at competing in the low level novice competitions.
+Once they have had some experience with the low level competitions they would then look at competing in the amateur levels.
 Fighters who have performed well in the amateur ranks may then look at competing for prize money by turning professional.
 Throughout the whole career from novice to professional, fighters will be managed by the Lightning Fight Team.
 Fights are always matched according to weight, age, sex and experience with all care taken into account when matching.
 Matching is not about the easy win but the fair match which will ultimately help the fighter to grow in the competitive environment.

 Kickboxing – Muay Thai